Sylvan86/autoit-linearalgebra-udf/Readme.md

-_la_getDiag            - extracts the diagonal of a matrix as a vector _la_getTriangle        - extract upper or lower triangle part of a matrix _la_VectorToDiag       - creates a diagonal matrix from a vector
+_la_getDiag            - extracts the diagonal of a matrix as a vector _la_getTriangle        - extract upper or lower triangle part of a matrix _la_VectorToDiag       - creates a diagonal matrix from a vector _la_extractBlock       - extract a block matrix from a given matrix _la_composeBlocks      - combines several matrices into a block matrix

 ---- data output ----
 _la_display            - displays a matrix/vector map, similar to _ArrayDisplay